Campus Events Around the Gaza Conflict

 After protesters escalated to blocking the parking garage at the Stata Building, President Kornbluth instructed local police to clear the encampment early in the morning of May 10th.

-Other members of the MIT community have also expressed their reactions to the Gaza conflict, to the resulting events on the MIT campus, and to the MIT administration's response to events.
+Other members of the MIT community also expressed their reactions to the Gaza conflict, to the resulting events on the MIT campus, and to the MIT administration's response to events.
 A synopsis of these responses is listed here.